microsoft/vscode-docs/docs/java/java-debugging.md

   <source src="/docs/java/java-debugging/java-debug.mp4" type="video/mp4">
 </video>

 If there's no debug configuration file `launch.json` in your project, the debugger will automatically find the main class and generate the configuration for you to launch your application.
 VS Code keeps debugging configuration information in a `launch.json` file located in a `.vscode` folder in your workspace (project root folder) or in your [user settings](/docs/editor/debugging.md#global-launch-configuration) or [workspace settings](/docs/editor/multi-root-workspaces.md#workspace-launch-configurations).
 For more details, please read [Launch configurations](/docs/editor/debugging.md#launch-configurations).

 By default, the Java debugger doesn't persist the `launch.json` in your workspace.
-If you would like to save it, you can click the link `create a launch.json file` in the debug panel where you will also find the `Debug` and `Run` button.
+If you would like to save it, you can click the **create a launch.json file** link in the Debug view where you will also find the **Debug** and **Run** buttons.

 ![Debug Menu](images/java-debugging/run-debug-button.png)